Baseledger/baseledger-proxy/proxy_app/misc/baseledger_api_proposal_v0.5.md

     find the latest trustmesh entry based on the bboid, verify correct state (i.e. not finalized, not waiting for feedback etc.), create a new suggestion with a newly generated bboid as the bboid and the SOR provided as the referencedbboid and return to SOR

-* if bboid is provided and FINAL workstep_type, this bboid references the previous workstep bussiness object. find the latest trustmesh entry based on the bboid, verify correct state (i.e. not finalized, not waiting for feedback etc.), create a new suggestion with a newly generated bboid as the bboid and the SOR provided as the referencedbboid and return to SOR
+* if bboid is provided and FINALWORKSTEP workstep_type, this bboid references the previous workstep bussiness object. find the latest trustmesh entry based on the bboid, verify correct state (i.e. not finalized, not waiting for feedback etc.), create a new suggestion with a newly generated bboid as the bboid and the SOR provided as the referencedbboid and return to SOR

-* If bboid not provided, workflow_id provided and workstep_type NEWVERSION, NEXTWORKSTEP, FINAL Find the latest trustmesh entry based on the workflow_id.
+* If bboid not provided, workflow_id provided and workstep_type NEWVERSION, NEXTWORKSTEP, FINALWORKSTEP Find the latest trustmesh entry based on the workflow_id.
 If status ok, create a new suggestion and return the bboid.